danylaksono/geomorpher/README.md

 ### 3. Overlay multivariate glyphs

-Bring your own SVG/HTML drawing function to turn each feature into a custom glyph (pie charts, sparklines, radar plots—anything you can render inside a `div` icon).
-The helper keeps markers in sync with the current geography so they glide with the morph.
+The glyph system is **completely customizable** with no hardcoded chart types.
+You provide a rendering function that can return any visualization you can create with HTML, SVG, Canvas, or third-party libraries like D3.js or Chart.js.
+The helper automatically keeps markers positioned and synchronized with the morphing geometry.

+**Example with pie charts:**

 ```js
 import {